dhwanidedhia/flighthubtripbuilder/README.md

 2. Navigate to the project directory: cd flighthubtripbuilder

-3.Install the project dependencies using Composer: composer install
+3. Install the project dependencies using Composer: composer install

 4. Edit the /app/config/database.php file to add the necessary database connection information.